 The Joy-filled Pope

-A sign on Pope Francis’ door in Casa Santa Marta where he lives contains a very direct message from a pope who speaks often about joy:
+A sign on Pope Francis’ door in Casa Santa Marta where he lived contained a very direct message from a pope who spoke often about joy:

 “No whining – violators are subject to a syndrome of always feeling like a victim and the consequent reduction of your sense of humor and capacity to solve problems.
 The penalty is doubled if the violation takes place in the presence of children.
 To get the best out of yourself, concentrate on your potential and not on your limitations.
 Stop complaining and take steps to improve your life”.